argonautproject/us-core-patient-data-feed/spec.md

 > 1. A `patient-feed-event` will not necessarily fire for every FHIR-visible change.
 Implementation flexibility allows servers to define the specific events that will appear as updates.
 > 2. Servers MAY overlay their own more specific event codes onto this generic trigger.
 These specific codes can be included in notifications and used for more granular filtering via the `trigger` parameter, providing clients with richer context about the nature of updates.

-### 4.2 Profile-Specific Mapping for "update" trigger
+### 4.2 Profile-Specific Mapping for "patient-feed-event" trigger

-This section provides guidance for a minimum set of events to expose via the "update" trigger.
+This section provides guidance for a minimum set of events to expose via the "patient-feed-event" trigger.
 Servers will publish detailed documentation of their trigger functionality based on this guidance.

 - **US Core DocumentReference**:
     * A clinical note has new or updated content available, including draft content